-These risk-mitigating benefits are recognized in the European Union (EU) under the revised Markets in Financial Instruments Directive and its associated regulation (MIFID II/MIFIR) - which exempts post-trade risk reduction administrative transactions from the trading obligation.
+These risk-mitigating benefits are recognized in the European Union (EU) under the revised Markets in Financial Instruments Directive and its associated regulation (MIFID II/MIFIR), which exempt post-trade risk reduction administrative transactions from the trading obligation.
 There is, however, currently no exemption from the clearing obligation in the EU for these transactions.
-The failure to recognize these strictly non-trading and market risk neutral administrative transactions within EMIR's regulatory framework limits systemic risk reduction in derivatives markets.
+The failure to recognize these strictly non-trading and market risk neutral administrative transactions within the European Market Infrastructure Regulation (EMIR) limits systemic risk reduction in derivatives markets.